Note: we are reader supported, through small commissions on affiliate link purchases at no additional cost to you. Thank you for your support!

-Well first off, since the Copper John is in essence a nymph, even through it’s an attractor fly, you can use your traditional, favorite nymphing techniques to fish it successfully.
-Use the following techniques:
+Well first off, since the Copper John is in essence a nymph, even through it’s an attractor fly, when fly fishing for trout you can use your traditional, favorite nymphing approaches.
+Use the following techniques for success:

-Fishing it the current gives the fly it’s optimal motion, flash, and action.
+Fishing in the current gives the fly it’s optimal motion, flash, and action.